webrian/QGIS-processing-algorithms/README.md

 ### Installation

-1. download the Python scripts
+1. download the Python script
 2. open Processing Toolbox in QGIS
 3. select "Open Existing Script" in the Processing Toolbox menu
 4. select the script UnzipArchiveProcessing.py